-The organisers reserve the right to record or arrange for the recording of any of the informal or competition recitals, and to organise broadcasts and/or distribution without recompense to the competitors
+The organisers reserve the right to record or arrange for the recording of any of the informal or competition recitals, and to organise broadcasts and/or distribution (such as REMA radio) without recompense to the competitors.

-It is anticipated that BBC Radio 3 will record the competition for future broadcast of the highlights
+It is anticipated that the BBC will record the competition for future broadcast of the highlights.

 The NCEM reserves the right to:

-i. cancel or adapt the competition at any point
+cancel or adapt the competition at any point.

-iii. disqualify any entrant who breaches the rules or who commits a fraud, at any stage, if in the NCEM’s opinion it is deemed necessary or if circumstances arise outside its control
+disqualify any entrant who breaches the rules or who commits a fraud, at any stage, if in NCEM’s opinion it is deemed necessary or if circumstances arise outside its control.

 The personal data you provide will be processed by the NCEM in accordance with the GDPR and Data Protection Act 2018, for the purposes of administering the competition.